Staycations in the Hudson Valley

 Take a stroll on the new Walkway over the Hudson — 212 feet over the river!
 It’s 1.3 miles of magnificence, offering Hudson Valley views second to none.
 Picnic benches and restrooms can be found at either end and children can be easily watched.
 87 Haviland Rd., Highland and 61 Parker Ave., Poughkeepsie.
 845-454-9649.

-This mansion and library is a wonderful and historical place to learn about a piece of our country's history.
+This mansion and library are wonderful and historical places to learn about a piece of our country's history.
 Admire the park around the house and a cliff with a picnic area where you and your family can view the beautiful scenery of the Hudson Valley.
 4097 Albany Post Rd., Hyde Park.
 845-229-9115 Ex.
 2010.

 Culinary Institute of America, CIA